 Broadcom has a wide range of silicon for network switching specifically.
 More generally, Broadcom is a silicon chip design and sales company.
 Unlike Cisco, it does not make network hardware or software except as needed to support the sales of silicon chips.

 StrataXGS Family – Trident, Trident II and Tomahawk.

-- Intended for low cost Top of Rack switches for low density or network edge uses.
+- Intended for low cost top of rack (ToR) switches, low density, and network edge use cases.